modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 \tldr{Markdown is also a good fit for literate programming, and Quarto is an alternative to notebooks.}

 [Markdown](https://www.markdownguide.org/) is a markup language used to add formatting elements to plaintext text files.
-For example, to bold text one encapsulates words with double asterisks: `**bold text**` -> **bold text**.
-Markdown files can be opened by any text editor, such as VSCode, and are particularly useful when the file itself is not the final product.

 ### Plain Text Markdown
 Plain text markdown files, which have the `.md` extension, are not used for interactive programming, meaning one cannot run code written in the file.
-Plain text markdown files are usually rendered into something else, such as but not limited to documents (e.g., PDF, Word), websites, presentations, and even books.
+As a result, plain text markdown files are usually rendered into a final product by other software.

 This is an example of a plain text markdown file: